marshareb/latex_bot/README.md

 Next, you'll need to add a .groupy.key file to your home directory, and in it copy and paste your access token.
 In order to do that, you'll go to https://dev.groupme.com and click on the access token tab in the top right.

-Finally, you'll need to make an Imgur account and go to https://api.imgur.com/oauth2/addclient and register your client.
+Finally, you'll need to make an Imgur account, go to https://api.imgur.com/oauth2/addclient, and register your client.
 Find the client_id, and save that in the variable IMGUR_ACCESS.

 # Configuring Latex Bot